ChinaKnowledge.de -

 Sources:

-Chen Shiyu 陳士瑜 (1993b).
-"Zhongguo gudai shiyong xun zhuanzhu 中國古代食用菌專著", in Huang Nianlai 黃年來, ed.
-Zhongguo shiyong xun baike 中國食用菌百科 (Beijing: Zhongguo nongye chubanshe), 28.
+Chen Shiyu 陳士瑜.
+1993b.
+"Zhongguo gudai shiyong xun zhuanzhu 中國古代食用菌專著."
+In Zhongguo shiyong xun baike 中國食用菌百科, edited by Huang Nianlai 黃年來, 28.
+Beijing: Zhongguo nongye chubanshe.

 Taishang lingbao zhicao pin 太上靈寶芝草品

 The anonymous book Taishang lingbao zhicao pin 太上靈寶芝草品, with a length of 1 juan, belongs to the Daoist canon Daozang 道藏.
 It is the oldest surviving Chinese book showing illustrations of the mushroom species described.
-The book belongs to the Lingbao tradition that flourished during the 4th and 5th centuries CE, and is quite probable the origin for the term lingzhi 靈芝 (short for lingbao zhicao 靈寶芝草), used to denote an auspicious type of mushroom whose consumption can lead to immortality.
+The book belongs to the Lingbao tradition 靈寶 that flourished during the 4th and 5th centuries CE, and is quite probably the origin for the term lingzhi 靈芝 (short for lingbao zhicao 靈寶芝草), used to denote an auspicious type of mushroom whose consumption was believed to lead to immortality.

 Figures 2-3.
 Images of mushrooms shown in the Taishang lingbao zhicao pin 太上靈寶芝草品

-Left: "Jade fungus of the Yellow Emperor" (Huangdi yu zhi 皇帝玉芝), above whose habitats auspicious cold are said to appear.
+Left: "Jade fungus of the Yellow Emperor" (Huangdi yu zhi 皇帝玉芝), above whose habitats auspicious, multi-coloured clouds are said to appear.
 Consumption will liberate man from fear, and even promise a life of 30,000 years of length.
 Right: "Tortoise fungus" (guiwei zhi 龜威芝), which is found in the vales of Mt.
 Changshan 常山.
 The book even shows much more fancier fungi with square umbrellas or such that grow in several storeys and with branches.

 Sources:

-Chen Shiyu 陳士瑜 (1993).
-"Zhongguo gudai shiyong xun zhuanzhu 中國古代食用菌專著", in Huang Nianlai 黃年來, ed.
-Zhongguo shiyong xun baike 中國食用菌百科 (Beijing: Zhongguo nongye chubanshe), 28.
+Chen Shiyu 陳士瑜.
+1993.
+"Zhongguo gudai shiyong xun zhuanzhu 中國古代食用菌專著."
+In Zhongguo shiyong xun baike 中國食用菌百科, edited by Huang Nianlai 黃年來, 28.
+Beijing: Zhongguo nongye chubanshe.

 Zhong zhicao fa 種芝草法

-Apart from the book described above, quite a few books on edible mushrooms are lost:
+Apart from the books described above, quite a few books on edible mushrooms are lost:

 Table 1.
 Lost books on mushrooms